novoda/progression-framework/frameworks/engineering/senior_product_engineer.md

 ### Delivery
 - Informs and maintains logical and coherent product definition and delivery, and recommends new working practices
-- Has competence and requisite experience within chosen specialism to work independently of others and is able to complete most tasks using own judgement
+- Can work independently of others and is able to complete most tasks without close assistance
 - Is a driver for innovation and continuous improvement, and is able to find tasks for themselves
 - Has an awareness of commercial implications of a project, ensuring fit within targeted benefits and cost parameters
 - takes ownership of reporting measures and is able to highlight potential risks and issues affecting these.
 Can recommend mitigation to ensure quality, time and scope of objectives is met